JohnTerragnoli/ECE383_Lab03/README.md

 NET "AC97_n_RESET" LOC = T17;
 ```

-Then I updated the user_logic.vhd file, which included adding the user ports, internal signals, which would be used later, a lab2.vhd instantiation, and would later involve changing the first three read slave registers.
+**user_logic** Then I updated the user_logic.vhd file, which included adding the user ports, internal signals, which would be used later, a lab2.vhd instantiation, and would later involve changing the first three read slave registers.
 Note, the lab2 instantiation was not perfect the first time, as I just wanted to get a waveform to show up on the screen.
 Baby steps.

 The added user ports are shown below:
 ```